jahohenstein/Olist/README.md

 ### Business implications

-Starting from the results of our data analysis I will think of ways to increase Olist's income.
-Therefore I will assume that Olist gets a fixed fee from each seller for each month listed on Olist (listing fee) and a percentage share of each sold item (10 % of item price).

-On the cost side, I will assume that Olist's IT costs increase with the square root of order volume.
-As a starting point, I will assume that the overall IT costs in the period observed were 1 Mil.
-BRL.

-The question to be answered is whether an increase in customer satisfaction can increase Olist's income.
-Therefore I will make assumptions about the economical costs of a bad review.

 ### Further ideas for later implementation
 - sales prediction
 - text analysis to check for reasons for bad reviews